 - Kyoko, the protagonist of one of the arcs of Level E, is found to be one.
 Unfortunately, that might spell the end of Mankind (long story).

-- Cal also meets a woman with Androgen insensitivity syndrome, an intersex condition that causes the woman affected to be born with a vagina, but with XY chromosomes, no uterus, and internal testes where the ovaries would typically be.
+- Calliope (later Cal) from Middlesex was born intersex (genetically XY) and raised female until the age of fourteen.
+Notably, her being Raised as the Opposite Gender was completely unintentional on the part of both her doctors and her parents, since the doctor was nearsighted and had no idea that she was actually male.
+Cal also meets a woman with Complete androgen insensitivity syndrome, an intersex condition that causes the woman affected to be born with a vagina, but with XY chromosomes, no uterus, and internal testes where the ovaries would typically be.
 Despite being able to pass as a woman, she strongly identifies herself as a hermaphrodite and is an intersex rights activist.

 - The original incarnation of Sadako of The Ring was this, thanks to androgen insenstivity.
 In the book, she was thrown into the well by a doctor who had raped her, and then found out she was intersex.

 - In human beings and most types of animals all embryos begin with undifferentiated gonads connected to both ductus (vas) deferns and oviducts (Fallopian tubes).
-By default the gonads will develop into ovaries and the vas deferens will disappear, but usually the presence of a Y chromosome causes an androgen reaction that makes the gonads instead become testes and the Fallopian tubes wither away whilst retaining the vas deferens.
-Androgen insensitivity syndrome is an intersex condition that causes the woman affected to be born with a vagina, but with XY chromosomes, no uterus, and internal testes where the ovaries would typically be.
+By default, the gonads will develop into ovaries and the vas deferens will disappear, but usually the presence of a Y chromosome causes an androgen reaction that makes the gonads instead become testes and the Fallopian tubes wither away whilst retaining the vas deferens.
+Complete androgen insensitivity syndrome is an intersex condition that causes the woman affected to be born with a vagina, but with XY chromosomes, no uterus, and internal testes where the ovaries would typically be.
 These women overwhelmingly identify as female and heterosexual.

 - The "switch" for a fetus developing as a male is primarily controlled by just a single gene on the Y chromosome.
 The SRY gene is so crucial that a mutation on just this one gene can cause an XY female, and its translocation to an X chromosome can cause an XX male.

-- XX male syndrome is a rare intersex condition that causes the male affected to have XX chromosones, as well as small testes, varying degrees of gynecomastia, poor facial hair growth, and diminished libido.
+- XX male syndrome is a rare intersex condition that causes the male affected to have XX chromosomes, as well as small testes, varying degrees of gynecomastia, poor facial hair growth, and diminished libido.
 Men and boys with the condition are otherwise not particularly feminine.